Szara-ManOfHonor/CDDA-Mods/README.md

 All credit for the original mods goes to their creators.

 # Current update status
 Check issues for the most important details.
 Testing in progress.
 Consider this repository WIP right now.
+As of 29 July 2020, it loads.
+Everything.
+Many errors are thrown, but it loads.
+I'll be working on cleaning it up over the coming days.
+But I've made 58 commits over the past few days, so maybe I will take a small break first.

 Just spent a month in Romania away from my computer, and had a very busy spring.
 Finally going to be pushing updates now though.
 It difficult when I'm woking 13 hours a day 7 days a week.